nodejs/node/BUILDING.md

   and tools which can be included in the global `PATH`.
 * The [NetWide Assembler](http://www.nasm.us/), for OpenSSL assembler modules.
   If not installed in the default location, it needs to be manually added to `PATH`.
-Build with `openssl-no-asm` option does not require this.
+A build with the `openssl-no-asm` option does not need this.
 * **Optional** (to build the MSI): the [WiX Toolset v3.11](http://wixtoolset.org/releases/) and the [Wix Toolset Visual Studio 2017 Extension](https://marketplace.visualstudio.com/items?itemName=RobMensching.WixToolsetVisualStudio2017Extension).